clarkezone/clarkezone.github.io/_posts/2023-07-29-tailscale-operator.md

 4. The `tailscale/tailscale` docker image is essentially a wrapper around backed by `tailscaled` is configured and run in all container scenarios
 5. The code entrypoint for the `tailscale/tailscale` docker image is `containerboot.go`

-Interesting stuff.
-Based on the above, first step was to set about verifying that Ubuntu 22.04 does indeed run on `nftables`.
+Insightful.
+Based on this, first step was to set about verifying that Ubuntu 22.04 does indeed run on `nftables`.
 I duly ssh'd into one of my cluster nodes, ran `iptables -v` with the following results confirming that 22.04 does indeed run on `nftables`:

 Ubuntu 22.04
 ```bash